 Sulfur bacteria are not harmful, but hydrogen sulfide gas in the air can be hazardous at high levels.
-It is important to take steps to remove the gas from the water, or vent the gas to the outside so that it doesn't collect in low-lying spaces—such as well pits, basements or enclosed spaces (e.g. well houses).
+It is important to take steps to remove the gas from the water, or vent the gas to the outside so that it does not collect in low-lying spaces—such as well pits, basements or enclosed spaces (for example, well houses).

 When sulfate or other sulfur-containing minerals are broken down, they turn into hydrogen sulfide gas, which can get into your water.
 This can happen in several different ways:

 - It can occur naturally from the decay of vegetation or from some sulfur-containing minerals in the soil and rock.
 These minerals dissolve in groundwater as it moves through the soil and rock formations.

 - It can be produced by certain "sulfur bacteria" in the groundwater, in the well, or in the plumbing.

 - It can be produced inside water heaters either by creating an ideal warm environment where sulfur bacteria can live or by chemical reactions between sulfate in the water and the water heater anode.
 An anode is a metal rod, usually made of magnesium metal, that is installed to reduce corrosion of the water heater tank.

 - In rare instances, it can come from pollution.

 Hydrogen sulfide gas can be smelled in water at a very low level.
 Smell the water coming out of the hot and cold water faucets to find out which faucets have the "rotten egg" smell.
 It will often be more noticeable from the hot water because more of the gas is vaporized.
 Your sense of smell becomes dull quickly, so the best time to check is after you have been away from your home for a few hours.

 - If the smell is only from the hot water faucet, the problem is likely to be in the water heater.